ChrisWhealy/wasm_sha3/README.md

 This module follows the state array indexing convention described in section 3.1.4 of the above document

 ![Indexing convention of internal state matrix](./docs/indexing_convention.png)

- INNER WORKINGS OF THE KECCAK FUNCTION

- Inside the Keccak, a sequence of 5 internal functions is performed.
-These internal function are identified by the Greek letters Theta, Rho, Pi, Chi and Iota.

- This sequence of 5 functions is performed 12 + 2*l times